Santorum rejoices in in his GOP caucus sweep, but he faces major challenges in upcoming states

 "We should not act like a bull in a china shop," Putin said, according to the ITAR-TASS news agency.
 "We have to give people a chance to make decisions about their destiny independently, to help, to give advice, to put limits somewhere so that the opposing sides would not have a chance to use arms, but not to interfere."

-Washington state Legislature passes bill calling for legalization of gay marriage.
+Washington state Legislature passes bill legalizing gay marriage, supporters cheer House vote

 OLYMPIA, Wash.
 (AP) -- Washington state lawmakers voted to approve gay marriage Wednesday, setting the stage for the state to become the seventh in the nation to allow same-sex couples to wed.